 In Michigan, a motorist can be charged with a number of offenses related to operating while intoxicated, or OWI, which is also referred to as DUI, or driving under the influence.
-If you are over the legal drinking age of 21, you can be charged with an OWI/DUI if your blood-alcohol level is above 0.08.
-What many people do not realize is that the blood-alcohol limit is significantly lower for a driver who is under the age of 21.
+If you are over the legal drinking age of 21, you can be charged with an OWI/DUI if your blood alcohol level is above 0.08.
+What many people do not realize is that legal BAC limits for drivers under 21 are far stricter.
 In fact, you can be charged with the offense of OWI/DUI if your blood-alcohol level is above 0.02 if you are under the age of 21 at the time you are stopped.

 The statute in Michigan is set forth at MCL 257.625.
 It sets forth that a person under 21 cannot operate a motor vehicle with any bodily alcohol content.
 It makes it a misdemeanor to drive the motor vehicle if the bodily alcohol content is between.02 and.08.
 This could be the equivalent of one beer in the right circumstances.
 An otherwise legal driver could be arrested and prosecuted for consuming almost any alcohol.
 The only exception is if the person can prove they consumed alcohol as part of a legitimate religious ceremony.

-The penalties for this crime can be life-altering.
+The collateral consequences for this crime can be life-altering.
 If convicted, it counts as a first offense drunk driving on one’s lifetime record.
 That means a second arrest for OWI within 7 years will result in a revocation of driving privileges for a minimum of one year and up to one year in jail.
 A third offense in an entire lifetime is a felony punishable by up to 5 years in prison.
+It is critical to seek the help of a skilled Michigan DUI lawyer to help you navigate the legal system and potentially minimize the consequences of your charges.

 There are also significant fines and license suspension with this charge.
 Up to 360 hours (9 full-time work weeks) of community service can be ordered as well.
 The only good thing is that a first offense is not punishable by jail but can result in probation.